En-suite rooms with private facilities:

 - One cottage with one bedroom and a sofa bed in the living room.
 Cooking facilities and bathroom with shower.

-Free high-speed Wi-Fi in common areas.
+- Free high-speed Wi-Fi in common areas and all private rooms.
 Large porch around the main building with lovely views over the countryside and Egilsstaðir.
-Living room with a TV.
-Hot tub.
 Laundry service (washing and drying for guests).

 Service and recreation